CS102-Classroom-Notes-and-Assignments/lesson-4/ReadMe.md

 while (expression);
 ```

-### DO WHILE EXAMPLE
+### Do While Example

-The do-while is necessary, ar at least convenient, since at least one character must be installed in the array s, even if is zero.
+The do-while is necessary, or at least convenient, if at least one character must be installed in the array s, even if is zero.
 The job of itoa is slightly more complicated than might be thought at first, because the easy methods of generating the digits generate them in the wrong order.
 So we have chosen to generate the string backwards, then reverse it.

 ```c